firelightrpg/PilotWave/README.md

 |------------------------|-----------------------|-----------------------|---------------------|
 | 1.5 meter, six seconds | 15 meter, six seconds | 150 meter, one minute | 1.5 km, ten minutes |

 For Personal combat, Indoor trotting speed is 10 hexes and running speed is 20 hexes.
-In other scales, these are divided by 10.
+In Outdoor, Distant and Far scales, these are divided by 10.

 Vehicles are rated in hex speed (20/3 kph) and move 10 times their hex speed at Indoor scale.
 For Outdoor, Distant and Far, they move their hex speed.